 To be effective, a call-to-action needs to accomplish a few things:

-It needs to stand out from the rest of the page somehow, shape, or form.
+- It needs to stand out from the rest of the page somehow, in shape or form.

 Plus, if you want a successful CTA, you need a creative one!